 (H) Recreational.
 The operator shall gain approval from the Administrator and the appropriate agency for development of permit-specific performance standards.
 The standards and the reclamation plan shall be included in the permit.
-If the reclamation plan includes stocking of trees or shrubs approved by Wyoming Game and Fish, then successful tree/shrub establishment must be demonstrated for one year, the last year of the bond responsibility period.
+If the reclamation plan includes stocking of trees or shrubs approved by

+Wyoming Game and Fish, then successful tree/shrub establishment must be demonstrated for one year, the last year of the bond responsibility period.
 At least 80% of the trees/shrubs shall have been planted for at least 60% of the last ten years of the bond responsibility period, and all planted trees/shrubs shall have been in place for at least two years.

-(I) Forestry.
-Standards for the success of reforestation for commercial harvest shall be established in consultation with and approval from forest management agencies, prior to approval of any mining and reclamation plan that proposes reforestation.
-The quality and quantity_of trees, and the cover of the understory vegetation community shall be not less than that required to achieve the postmining landuse and shall be determined in accordance with scientifically acceptable sampling procedures approved by the Administrator.
+(I) Section 2(d)(x)(G) Forestry.
+Standards for the success of reforestation for commercial harvest shall be established in consultation with and approval from forest management agencies, and prior to approval of any mining and reclamation plan that proposes reforestation.
+If reforestation for commercial harvest is the method of revegetation, reforestation shall be deemed to be complete when a reasonable population density as established in the reclamation plan has been achieved, the trees have shown themselves capable of continued growth for a minimum period of five years following planting, and the understory vegetation is adequate to control erosion and is appropriate for the land use goal.
+The qQuality and quantity of trees, and the vegetation cover of the understory vegetation community shall be not less than that required to achieve the postmining landuse and shall be determined in accordance with scientifically acceptable sampling procedures approved by the Administrator.
 Successful tree establishment must be demonstrated for one year, the last year of the bond responsibility period.
 At least 80% of the trees shall have been planted for at least 60% of the last ten years of the bond responsibility period, and all planted trees shall have been in place for at least two years.